 When you put the cap back on, turn it to the right until you hear at least three clicks.
+Make sure you fully install the cap.

 If you need a new cap, be sure to get the right type.
 Your dealer can get one for you.
 If you get the wrong type, it may not fit or have proper venting, and your fuel tank and emissions system might be damaged.